sibellavia/sibellavia.github.io/content/posts/safe-c++.md

 date: 2025-09-13
 ---

 One year ago, the [Safe C++ proposal](https://safecpp.org/draft.html) was made.
 The goal was to add a safe subset/context into C++ that would give strong guarantees (memory safety, type safety, thread safety) similar to what Rust provides, without breaking existing C++ code.
 It was an extension or superset of C++.
-The opt-in was marking parts of the code explicitly by explicitly marking parts of the code to delineate the *safe context*.
+The opt-in mechanism was to explicitly mark parts of the code that belong to the safe context.
 The authors even state:

 > Code in the safe context exhibits the same strong safety guarantees as code written in Rust.